-Groups responsible for supporting Cub Scouting are the boys and their parents, the pack, the chartered organization, and the community.
-The boy is encouraged to pay his own way by contributing dues each week.
+Groups responsible for supporting Cub Scouting are the Scouts and their parents, the pack, the chartered organization, and the community.
+The Scout is encouraged to pay his/her own way by contributing dues each week.
 Packs also obtain income by working on approved money-earning projects.
 The community, including parents, supports Cub Scouting through the United Way, Friends of Scouting enrollment, bequests, and special contributions to the BSA local council.
 This financial support provides leadership training, outdoor programs, council service centers and other facilities, and professional service for units.

-Recognition is important to young boys.
-The Cub Scout advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
+Recognition is important to young people.
+The Cub Scout advancement plan provides fun for the youth, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with their children on advancement projects.

 Bobcat.
 The Bobcat rank is for all boys who join Cub Scouting.

 Tiger Cub.
-The Tiger Cub program is for first grade (or age 7) boys and their adult partners.
+The Tiger Cub program is for first grader (or age 7) and their adult partners.
 There are five Tiger Cub achievement areas.
-The Tiger Cub, working with his adult partner, completes 15 requirements within these areas to earn the Tiger Cub Badge.
-These requirements consist of an exciting series of indoor and outdoor activities just right for a boy in the first grade.
+The Tiger Cub, working with his/her adult partner, completes 15 requirements within these areas to earn the Tiger Cub Badge.
+These requirements consist of an exciting series of indoor and outdoor activities just right for youth in the first grade.

 Wolf.
-The Wolf program is for boys who have completed first grade (or are age 8).
-To earn the Wolf badge, a boy must pass twelve achievements involving simple physical and mental skills.
+The Wolf program is for youth who have completed first grade (or are age 8).
+To earn the Wolf badge, a youth must pass twelve achievements involving simple physical and mental skills.

 Webelos.
-This program is for boys who have completed third grade (or are age 10).
-A boy may begin working on the Webelos badge as soon as he joins a Webelos den.
-This is the first step in his transition from the Webelos den to the Boy Scout troop.
-As he completes the requirements found in the Webelos Scout Book, he will work on activity badges, attend meetings led by adults, and become familiar with the Boy Scout requirements—all leading to the Arrow of Light Award.
+This program is for boys and girls who have completed third grade (or are age 10).
+A Scout may begin working on the Webelos badge as soon as they join a Webelos den.
+This is the first step in his transition from the Webelos den to the Scouts-BSA troop.
+As they complete the requirements found in the Webelos Scout Book, they will work on activity badges, attend meetings led by adults, and become familiar with the Scouts-BSA requirements—all leading to the Arrow of Light Award.

 Cub Scouting means “doing.”
-Everything in Cub Scouting is designed to have the boys doing things.
+Everything in Cub Scouting is designed to have the Scouts doing things.
 Activities are used to achieve the aims of Scouting—citizenship training, character development, and personal fitness.

 Many of the activities happen right in the den and pack.
 The most important are the weekly den meetings and the monthly pack meetings.